from 533€

 Typical day

-Whilst you will be assigned a specific member of staff within the department to mentor you, it is important to understand that the staff are extremely busy.
+Whilst you will be assigned a member of staff within the department to mentor each medical volunteer in Sri Lanka, it is important to understand that the local staff are extremely busy.
 Therefore, you should be proactive, ask questions and be assertive in requesting additional guidance should you require it.
+Please note there may still be a communication barrier and the staff will do their best to translate when they can.

 Free-time activities